Our Faculty

 Early Childhood

-Julia Petersen has been a practicing Music Therapist and Music Educator for over 30 years.
-Her approach embraces the synthesis of musical elements – with an experiential approach – that includes a wide range of student needs and perceptual experiences.
+Julia Petersen is a music instructor and the Music Therapy Program Director.
+She is teaches the Mini Music Makers classes that offer a music experience for our youngest students and their parents.
+Julia has been a practicing Music Therapist and Music Educator for over 30 years.
+Her approach is a synthesis of music application and a clinical perspective – that embraces a wide range of needs and perceptual experiences.
 Music exposure at the youngest ages must be successful and enjoyable.
-This builds an ongoing relationship with music – that fosters the support of developmental milestones and creative expression.
+Providing children with a foundation and ongoing relationship with music supports their developmental milestones and nurtures their creative expression.

 emily-sana